 If you have unresectable lung cancer, which means surgery isn't possible for you, you may want to think about joining a clinical trial.
 It's a type of study that tests new drugs and other treatments to see how well they work and what side effects they might cause.
-It might be an option for you if treatments like chemotherapy or radiation haven't slowed your disease.
+It might be an option for you if treatments like chemotherapy, immunotherapy, targeted therapy, or radiation haven't slowed your disease.

 A clinical trial can give you a chance to try a new therapy that isn't yet available to everyone else.
 By taking part in a study, you also help doctors discover treatments that could one day help other people who have lung cancer.